ilikescience/mhs11/src/assets/writing/ui-density.md

 There's an upper limit to information density, which means you can subtract too much ink, or add too much information.
 The audience matters, too: A bond trader at their 4-monitor desk will have a pretty high threshold; a 2nd grader reading a textbook will have a low one.

-Information density is can be related to visual density.
+Information density is related to visual density.
 Usually, the higher the information density is, the more dense a visualization will look.

 For example, take the train schedule published by E.J.
 Marey in 1885[^2].
 It shows the arrival and departure times of dozens of trains across 13 stops from Paris to Lyon.
 The horizontal axis is time, and the vertical axis is space.
 The distance between stops on the chart reflects how far apart they are in the real world.